 - Incidence of respiratory complication in PACU

 All of the measures show natural variation over time, but are within expected range and show consistently good and improving anaesthetic clinical outcomes for patients.
+We continue, through our ongoing quality improvement and audit programmes, to improve patient care and outcomes for children receiving anaesthesia and pain management at GOSH.

 During anaesthesia and surgery a child’s temperature can drop to below 36.0°C (hypothermia).
 Hypothermia is associated with a higher risk of complications after surgery.
 A range of warming devices are used during anaesthesia to prevent hypothermia.